-Root Canal Academy is all about making you a better clinician.
+I’m Reid Pullen, and I founded Root Canal Academy because I’d like to make you a better clinician.
 Our goal is to make you better TOMORROW!
 This training is designed to make you BETTER in all aspects of the root canal procedure.
 We will help you solve immediate problems as well as accomplish your long-term education needs.

 Reid V. Pullen